- City Government

 Shakespeare in the Park

-Join us at 6 p.m.
-Saturday, July 30, for a free performance of "The Tempest" at Island Park.
+The public is invited to a free performance of "Love's Labour's Lost" at 6 p.m.
+Saturday, Aug.
+5 at Island Park, 2 Route 25.
 Elgin-based Goodly Creatures Theatre will perform a lively and engaging performance suitable for audiences of all ages.

-The performance will be rescheduled to Aug.
-6 if there is inclement weather.
+The performance will be rescheduled to Saturday, Aug.
+12 if there is inclement weather.
 For more information, call 630-938-4530 or email the City’s Cultural Arts Commission.

 Follow Geneva Shakespeare in the Park on Facebook for updates and details.